Arpita-Gupta1902/PixCraft/readme.md

 Refer useme.md file to understanding the working of the scripts.
 The working directory path should be set to res folder for the entire project to run.

-# DIFFERENCE IN THE DESIGN FROM FIRST IMPLEMENTATION(LAST ASSIGNMENT)

-# TO THE NEW IMPLEMENTATION(CURRENT ASSIGNMENT).

-A couple of changes have been made since the previous assignment.
-Following are the changes:

-1. New GUI commands package has been added to the controller which has GUI specific classes which are being called when buttons are being pressed in the view.
-2. Entire view has been implemented using swing library of JDK.
-3. Controller has been made to work with Jframe implementation as well as interactive text mode.